kubeflow/website/content/en/docs/azure/deploy/install-kubeflow.md

 3. Open the Kubeflow Dashboard

     The default installation does not create an external endpoint but you can use port-forwarding to visit your cluster.
-    Run the following command and visit 'http://localhost:8080'.
+    Run the following command:

      ```
      kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80
      ```

+     Next, open `http://localhost:8080` in your browser.

     To open the dashboard to a public IP address, you should first implement a solution to prevent unauthorized access.
     You can read more about Azure authentication options from [Access Control for Azure Deployment](/docs/azure/authentication).